aspose-total/Aspose.Total-Products/total/en/java/conversion/txt-to-powerpoint/_index.md

 6. Save the document to PPTX using [save](https://reference.aspose.com/slides/java/com.aspose.slides/Presentation#save-java.io.OutputStream-int-) method
 {{% /blocks/products/pf/agp/feature-section-col %}}

-{{% blocks/products/pf/agp/feature-section-col title="TXT File Conversion in Java" %}}
+{{% blocks/products/pf/agp/feature-section-col title="TXT to PowerPoint Converter Library" %}}
-For TXT to POWERPOINT file conversion, you can easily use Aspose.Total for Java directly from a [Maven](https://releases.aspose.com/total/java/) based project and include libraries in your pom.xml.
+For TXT to PowerPoint file conversion, you can easily use Aspose.Total for Java directly from a [Maven](https://releases.aspose.com/total/java/) based project and include libraries in your pom.xml.

 Alternatively, you can get a ZIP file from [downloads](https://releases.aspose.com/total/java).
 {{% /blocks/products/pf/agp/feature-section-col %}}